olebole/irafdoc/doc/irs.names.rst

   <p>
-  A sequence of image names is generated from the input root file name and the range description by appending the possible range values to the root in the form <tt>"root.nnnn"</tt>.
+  A sequence of image names is generated from the input root file name and the range description by appending the possible range values to the root in the form <span style="font-family: monospace;">"root.nnnn"</span>.
 At least four digits will follow the root.
   </p>
   <p>